I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 1649 El Prado Suite 4, San Diego, CA 92101

 San Diego Model Railroad Museum is the world’s largest operating model railroad museum, so of course, it’s a must-visit while you’re in San Diego!
-It exhibits the art of model railroading and history with a birds-eye view of some of the most stunning landscapes and its highly detailed train routes.
+It showcases the art of model railroading and history with a bird’s-eye view of some of the most stunning landscapes and highly detailed train routes.
 Trust me when I tell you that this museum will blow your mind.

 4: Fleet Science Centre